 News and Events

-Hear James Charles Roy speak about his new book, The Elizabethan Conquest of Ireland, at the 2022 Newburyport Literary Festival.
+Hear James Charles Roy speak about his book, The Elizabethan Conquest of Ireland, at the 2022 Newburyport Literary Festival.

 Lady Gregory Reception

 Pre-publication praise for All the World at War: